smartcontractkit/chainlink/docs/CONFIG.md

 ```toml
 DeltaDial = '15s' # Default
 ```
+DeltaDial controls how far apart Dial attempts are

 ### DeltaReconcile<a id='P2P-V2-DeltaReconcile'></a>
 ```toml
 DeltaReconcile = '1m' # Default
 ```
+DeltaReconcile controls how often a Reconcile message is sent to every peer.

 ### ListenAddresses<a id='P2P-V2-ListenAddresses'></a>
 ```toml